banner

 }

-The above poc attempts to read /etc/passwd, returning the following content, indicating that the content of /etc/passwd was successfully read, with 114,111,111,116
+The above poc attempts to read /etc/passwd, returning the following content, indicating successful reading of /etc/passwd, where 114,111,111,116 corresponds to root.

-This leads to a boolean blind injection.
+This led to a boolean blind injection.
 The next step is to write a script to read sensitive files and brute-force the bytes.

 Using the script provided by the author for brute-forcing: